guatzin818/www/Quick-Start.md

   * Number of threads for LightGBM.
   * For the best speed, set this to the number of **real CPU cores**, not the number of threads (most CPU using [hyper-threading](https://en.wikipedia.org/wiki/Hyper-threading) to generate 2 threads per CPU core).
 * ```min_data_in_leaf ```, default=```100```, type=int
-  * number of minimal data for one leaves, important parameter to avoid over-fit
+  * number of minimal data for one leaves, an important parameter to avoid over-fit

-For complete parameters, please refer to [Parameters](https://github.com/Microsoft/LightGBM/wiki/Configuration).
+For all parameters, please refer to [Parameters](https://github.com/Microsoft/LightGBM/wiki/Configuration).

 ## Run LightGBM

-For windows:
+For Windows:
 ```
 lightgbm.exe config=your_config_file other_args ...
 ```